ali-hassan-dev/jobs-app/README.md

 ## Routes

-* / --> home page/landing page which shows all listings
+* / --> home page/landing page which shows paginated listings
-* listings/create --> shows form to create a listing
+* /listings/create --> shows the form to create a new listing
-* listings/:id --> shows single listing
+* /listings/:id --> shows a single listing
-* listings/:id/edit --> shows form to update single listing
+* /listings/:id/edit --> shows the form to edit and update your listing
-* listings/manage --> show all the listings of the currently authenticated user
+* /listings/manage --> show all the listings of the currently authenticated user

 ## Features